 By utilizing swales and other sustainable urban drainage solutions, sites can not only handle changing stormwater events more effectively and efficiently than with culverts, but they can provide natural areas for vegetation and are naturally a habitat for surrounding birds, insects, etc. It’s an approach that not only seeks to use less concrete but to embrace natural ecosystems.

 Swales can be categorized into three main types: grassed, dry, and wet swales.
-Each type is tailored to manage stormwater differently based on the environment and desired outcomes:
+Each type is tailored to manage water flow and runoff differently based on the environment and desired outcomes, demonstrating how swales work as conveyance systems for stormwater:

 - Wet swales are constructed to handle larger volumes of stormwater and maintain a permanent pool of water.
-These swales are maintained below the water table, facilitating the growth of wetland plant species that aid in stormwater treatment.
+These swales are maintained below the water table, allowing them to hold water and manage high water tables, which facilitates the growth of wetland plant species that aid in stormwater treatment.
 They have saturated soils and aquatic vegetation, unlike dry swales which prioritize infiltration.
+Buffer zones are also used in wet swales to further filter runoff and protect water quality.

 What they call these systems around the world